abclution/mikback/README.md

 # USAGE

-* Create a admin-backup or similar user on each device.
-* Generate a new public/private keypair or re-use your existing.
+* Generate a new public/private keypair or re-use your existing to use on the next step.
+* Create a "admin-backup" or similar user on each device.
+* Upload your public key to the device using winbox, and assign it to your new user.
 * Create or edit a `devices.json` file in the script's root folder.
 * Run the script, `python mikback.py`
 * Inspect your success.